Frequently Asked Questions

 How can my co-presenters submit a conflict of interest (COI) disclosure form?

-After conference decisions have been sent out, all co-presenters will be prompted to complete a COI disclosure form via the email listed on the proposal submission.
-All co-presenters must complete the form by the specified deadline in order for the proposal to remain in the conference schedule.
+All co-presenters will be prompted to complete a COI disclosure form via the email listed on the proposal submission.
+All co-presenters must complete the form in order to successfully submit a proposal for review.

 What is the relationship between ASBH and the HCEC Certification Commission?